OBOAcademy/obook/08-OntologyDevelopment/ROBOT_tutorial_2.md

 robot merge --input animals2.owl --collapse-import-closure true --output animals-full-2.owl
 ```

 Even though we gave this a different file name, if you open `animals-full-2.owl` in Protégé, you'll notice that it's exactly the same as `animals-full.owl`!
 This is because we merged the same files together, just in a slightly different way.
+This time, though, the ontology IRI is the one for `animals2.owl`, not `animals.owl`.
+That is because that was our first input file.

 ---